 HomeWarming offers home energy assessments and upgrades for income-qualified homeowners, at no cost.

-It’s important to us that everyone benefits from energy efficiency, regardless of income.
+It is important to us that people living on lower incomes benefit from energy efficiency and feel comfortable in their homes.
 For qualifying homeowners, if we discover that upgrades like draft-proofing and insulation will help reduce your heating and power bills, we’ll install the upgrades at absolutely no cost to you.

 HomeWarming is supported by the Province of Nova Scotia and Nova Scotia Power.